Assign2: Fun with Collections

 - To learn how to model and solve problems using classic data structures such as vectors, grids, stacks, queues, sets, and maps.

-Mapis used to associate words with a
+Mapis used to associate words found on the internet with a

 We provide a ZIP of the starter project.
 Download the zip, extract the files, and open the project in Qt creator.